rainlanguage/specs/rainlang.md

   complexity and therefore reduces the surface area that Rainlang can cover as a hosted language
 - We don't want to require that ANY specific word exists
+- Removing operators also removes the need to learn and memorize and chance to forget and mistake operator precedence rules

 For example, a simple expression that creates a stack of 2 items, with the current block number and timestamp could look like either of the following.